How the visual elements of an image can help or hinder audience engagement.

 So why is knowing all the elements of an image and how they come together important?

-Because along with all of this creative data, visual content like photographs and infographics on social media come with a lot of performance data.
-Looking at the two together, machine technology can identify the exact elements in a photo that make it perform well or perform poorly.
+Because along with all of this creative data, visual content like photographs and infographics on social media comes with a lot of performance data.
+By looking at the two together, machine technology can identify the exact elements in a photo that make it perform well or perform poorly.

 This changes the way we think about creating content.
-Instead of just general suggestions we can understand the exact elements we need to include in a piece of content and the best way to go about combing elements to maximize engagement.
+Instead of just general suggestions we can understand the exact elements we need to include in a piece of content and the best way to go about combining elements to maximize engagement from images.
+Knowing the elements of an image can improve marketing campaigns and marketing strategies.

 For example, if you are the ski tourism sector of Visit Utah, it helps you understand that while one person skiing down a mountain is good for audience engagement, kids and families skiing are not.
-More so, if you decide are going to take more photos of single people skiing down a mountain, it can tell you the ideal color pallet your photo should have.
+More so, if you decide you are going to take more photos of single people skiing down a mountain, it can tell you the ideal color pallet your photo should have to visually improve your work.

 Given a set of photos, Cortex can use the elements that make up images to identify ones that are similar.
-By cross analyzing over 8,000 visual elements of the different photos with the performance scores they receive on social media it can identify which “clusters” of content perform best, providing a foundation to build a content strategy.
+By cross analyzing over 8,000 visual elements of the different photos with the performance scores they receive on social media, Cortex can create a presentation design which identify which “clusters” of content perform best, providing a foundation to build a content strategy.

 See How St. Regis Grew Engagement on Facebook by 72X